Skip to main content Skip to footer

 • The City of Lethbridge believes in supporting a clean and safe environment for all community members in all public spaces.

-• The operational capacity of existing programs (provincially and/or municipally-funded) aimed at addressing cleanliness or safety concerns is often insufficient to meet high demand for such services.
+• The operational capacity of existing programs that address cleanliness or safety concerns is often insufficient to meet high demand for such services.

 Our Goal: